 Israeli leftists should back President-elect Trump’s pledge to relocate the American embassy from Tel Aviv to Jerusalem.

-- Obama broke it, Trump will fix it: It's time to move the U.S. Embassy to Jerusalem
+- It's Time to Move the U.S. Embassy to Jerusalem

 Why?
 For two key reasons: first, because it is justified, and not just in terms of finally implementing the 1995 congressional decision to do so, but, secondly, because it is a tactical error to create even the appearance that the Israeli left cares less about Jerusalem than other Jews do.